0xGingi/nginx-windows-updater/README.md

 ## Info

-* Assumes Nginx in installed at C:\nginx\nginx.exe
+* Assumes Nginx is installed at C:\nginx\nginx.exe

 * Assumes you have a Windows Service named "Nginx"